What’s the Difference Between Hemp and Marijuana Plants?

 If you do consume marijuana with high enough levels of THC, you can expect to experience symptoms including feelings of euphoria, delayed reaction times, hallucinations, and relaxation.

 THC also contains impressive therapeutic properties.
-Research tells us that THC may be able to help to:

 The legal difference between hemp and marijuana